 - Field Education Registration Form – due the first week of each semester.

-Without this form the registrar cannot place field education on the transcript.
+Without the form the registrar cannot place field education on the transcript.

 - Lay Committee Evaluation Forms - are included with the student and supervisor evaluations in congregational placements.